Prakhar601/dog-breed-identificatio/README.md

 How to Run:
 1. Clone the repo:
 git clone https://github.com/Prakhar601/dog-breed-identificatio.git
   cd dog-breed-identificatio
 2. Install dependencies:
   pip install -r requirements.txt

-3.Open the notebook in Colab or locally: jupyter notebook code.ipynb
+3. Open the notebook in Colab or locally: jupyter notebook code.ipynb

-4.Run the cells to train the model or test predictions
+4. Run the cells to train the model or test predictions

 What the Project Does
 	•	Loads dog images from the dataset.